Distributed Optimization with Projection-free Dynamics: Discussions

-This paper developed a novel projection-free dynamics for solving distributed optimization with constraints.
-By employing the Frank-Wolfe method, a feasible descent direction was found by solving a linear objective optimization, which avoided solving high-dimensional subproblems caused by projection maps in projection-based algorithms.
-The dynamics was designed to make the decision variables consensual and track the global gradient simultaneously.
-Then the convergence was analyzed, followed by comparative illustrations.
+In this paper, we developed a novel projection-free dynamics for solving distributed optimization with constraints.
+By employing the Frank-Wolfe method, we found a feasible descent direction by solving optimization with a linear objective, which avoided solving high-dimensional subproblems in projection-based algorithms.
+In the distributed dynamics, we simultaneously made the decision variables achieve consensus and the local auxiliary variables track the global gradient.
+Then we gave an analysis on the convergence of the projection-free dynamics by the Lyapunov theory.
+As for the induced discrete-time format, we proved the convergence rate.
+Finally, we provided comparative illustrations to show the efficiency of our algorithm.

-\section{APPENDIX}
+In the future, we may focus on some potential challenges to improve the result in this paper.
+First, whether fixed constants or self-adaptive settings are suitable for parameter $\beta(t)$ in the algorithm.
+Second, more advanced approaches should be investigated for directly analyzing the convergence rate of the continuous-time algorithm itself.
+Third, whether more general formulations of distributed constrained optimization can adopt analogous projection-free algorithms, such as resource allocation problems with coupled constraints.
+At last, as the advantages from the FW method itself, such projecion-free approaches fit a class of constrained optimization well, including polyhedrons, unit simplices, and unit squares.
+However, this approach does not always mean efficient for all kinds of constraints, and how to adopt similar ideas to handle diverse constraints is still a challenging but interesting task.
+Maybe mix-projection schemes for distributed optimization with different constraints will be developed in the near future.

+\section{Appendix}